Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in the sampling process

 \subsubsection{Replacement Manipulation}

-Pioneer attention manipulation works are designed preserve the structure of source image during the inversion-based image editing process.
-Prompt-to-Prompt \cite{hertz2023p2p} performs parallel sampling processes for the inverted source image separately conditioned on source and target prompts.
-During the parallel sampling process, Prompt-to-Prompt replaces the cross-attention maps in editing branch with its counterpart in reconstruction branch in order to preserve the structure of source image during the editing sampling process.
-This replacement strategy is further employed in followed up works for face aging editing \cite{chen2023face} and customization-based editing \cite{choi2023custom}.
-P2Plus \cite{wang2023stylediffusion} further replaces the editing branch self-attention map in the unconditional noise predictor network with its counterpart in reconstruction branch to obtain more accurate editing capabilities with classifier-free guidance.
-In order to prevent undesired changes caused by cross-attention leakage, DPL \cite{yang2024dynamic} optimizes the word embedding corresponding to the noun words in source prompt to produce more suitable cross-attention maps for attention replacement.
+Pioneer attention manipulation works are designed to preserve the structure of the source image during the inversion-based image editing process.
+Prompt-to-Prompt \citep{hertz2023p2p} performs parallel sampling processes for the inverted source image separately conditioned on source and target prompts.
+During the sampling process, Prompt-to-Prompt replaces the cross-attention maps in the editing branch with its counterpart in the reconstruction branch to preserve the structure of the source image during the editing process.
+This replacement strategy is further employed in follow-up works for face aging editing \citep{chen2023face} and customization-based editing \citep{choi2023custom}.
+P2Plus \citep{wang2023stylediffusion} further performs attention replacement when predicting unconditional noise term in Eq. \ref{eq:cfg} to achieve more accurate editing under classifier-free guidance.
+To prevent undesired changes caused by cross-attention leakage, DPL \citep{yang2024dynamic} optimizes the word embedding corresponding to the noun words in the source prompt to produce more suitable cross-attention maps for attention replacement.

-PnP \cite{tumanyan2023plug} points out that more detailed spatial features are restored in self-attention layers comparing to cross-attention maps.
-Therefore, a branch of editing works \cite{tumanyan2023plug, liu2024towards, cao2023masactrl} prefer to replace query and key feature in self-attention layer to achieve better structure preservation.
-This replacement strategy is followed by works for drag-based editing \cite{shi2023dragdiffusion, mou2023dragondiffusion} and style transfer \cite{chung2023style} to ensure the consistency between synthesized result and provided source image.
+PnP \citep{tumanyan2023plug} points out that more detailed spatial features are restored in self-attention layers compared to the cross-attention maps.
+Therefore, a branch of editing works \citep{tumanyan2023plug, liu2024towards, cao2023masactrl} prefers to replace query and key features in self-attention layers to achieve better structure preservation.
+This replacement strategy is followed by works designed for drag-based editing \citep{shi2023dragdiffusion, mou2023dragondiffusion} and style transfer \citep{chung2023style} to ensure the consistency between the synthesized result and the provided source image.
 However, performing replacement manipulation on attention maps locks the spatial layout of the generated image to that of the source image.
 To support more complex image editing scenarios, a series of works \citep{cao2023masactrl, huang2024paralleledits} prefer to perform attention replacement on the key and value features within the attention layers, enabling the model to handle structural changes in non-rigid editing tasks.